1635 Dundas Street: Meeting immediate and long-term needs of Durham citizens without a home

 The 1635 Dundas Community Liaison Committee (CLC) has officially begun to meet on a monthly basis to share information, identify issues, concerns and mitigation strategies that will assist in a successful integration of this low barrier shelter into the broader community.

 Meeting minutes will be posted online after they are approved by the Community Liaison Committee.
-The meeting minutes for January have been posted to the right hand column under Community Liaison Committee Meeting Minutes.
+The meeting minutes are posted to the right hand column under Community Liaison Committee Meeting Minutes.

 If community members would like to connect with the CLC, please email CommunityLC@durham.ca.